 Properly record, and consent to the Department's ability to properly record if the recipient fails to do so, UCC financing statement(s) for all equipment in excess of \$5,000 purchased with project funds.
 These financing statement(s) must be approved in writing by the Contracting Officer prior to the recording, and they shall provide notice that the recipient's title to all equipment (not real property) purchased with federal funds under the financial assistance agreement is conditional pursuant to the terms of this section, and that the government retains an undivided reversionary interest in the equipment.
 The UCC financing statement(s) must be filed before the Contracting Officer may reimburse the recipient for the federal share of the equipment unless otherwise provided for in the relevant financial assistance agreement.
-The recipient shall further make any amendments to the financing statements, as necessary or as the Contracting Officer may direct.
+The recipient shall further make any amendments to the financing statements or additional recordings, including appropriate continuation statements, as necessary or as the Contracting Officer may direct.

-xvii.
-Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xviii.
+xvi.
+Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xvii.
 Participants and Collaborating Organizations